 Yes, you absolutely can learn to play piano without reading music.
 People do it all the time.
 Though it does depend on what you want to play, most music you can play by ear.

-Genres like pop songs and jazz are far more laid back, and reading music is not as important.
+Genres like pop, blues, and jazz are far more laid back, and reading music is not as important.
 In this case, you can learn to play by ear and even improvise your own pieces.
-Whereas when it comes to playing classical music, having the ability to read a musical manuscript means you can play a piece exactly as the composer intended.
+Whereas when it comes to playing classical piano music, having the ability to read a musical manuscript means you can play a piece exactly as the composer intended.

 What is Sheet Music?